kcc-nma-art258/assignments/week-1/README.md

 # Week 1: Intro to Course & Front-end Tools

+> _Design is not just what it looks like and feels like.
+Design is how it works. –Steve Jobs_

 ## Day 1: Getting setup

 In this course, we'll be focusing on intermediate-to-advanced front-end web development techniques and best practices.
 We'll be introducing the following concepts, tools, and technologies: